shengfeng-yang/shengfeng-yang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the Advanced Computation and Artificial Intelligence (ACAI) Lab at Purdue University, led by Dr. Shengfeng Yang.
-Our vision is to build **Reliable Physical AI that learns in simulation and performs in the real world**.
+Our vision is to build **Reliable and Efficient Physical AI engineered for the complexities of the real world**.

-We develop Physical AI models that bridge the gap between simulation and reality.
-By combining high-fidelity physical simulations, advanced machine learning, and real-world validation, we build predictive AI models that are both accurate and computationally efficient.
-Our approach reduces the reliance on resource-intensive experiments while ensuring real-world reliability.
+We develop Physical AI systems that bridge algorithmic intelligence and practical application.
+By combining advanced machine learning and rigorous real-world validation, we create predictive AI that is both accurate and computationally efficient.
+Our approach reduces the reliance on resource-intensive experiments while ensuring dependable real-world performance.

 Our Three Research Areas: